-- Severe sepsis impacts and impairs blood flow to vital organs, including the brain, heart and kidneys.
+2. Severe sepsis impacts and impairs blood flow to vital organs, including the brain, heart and kidneys.
 It can also cause blood clots to form in internal organs, arms, fingers, legs and toes, leading to varying degrees of organ failure and gangrene (tissue death).
-About 30% of patients diagnosed with severe sepsis do not survive.
-Symptoms of severe sepsis include:
+Among hospitalized patients, sepsis is the leading cause of death (34%).1 Symptoms of severe sepsis include:

 - Difficulty breathing

-- Septic shock evolves when severe sepsis produces a dramatic drop in blood pressure.
-About half of patients who experience septic shock do not survive.
+3. Septic shock evolves when severe sepsis produces a dramatic drop in blood pressure.

 Doctors rely on a variety of factors and tests to identify the source of the infection and diagnose sepsis, including temperature, heart rate, respiratory rate, blood/platelet counts, biomarker analysis and other cultures/tests.